 The basic design had the same diameter as one of the Space Shuttle’s two solid boosters but was constructed out of modern composites and polymers to save weight.
 Despite some early promise the economic modelling of the rocket project began to look less promising, and the Pegasus II was abandoned in 2015 with Stratolaunch System evaluating many new rocket models until the ALTO concept was initially abandoned in 2019.

 The Stratolaunch had its first test flight on April 2019, which lasted 2 hours and was mostly successful.
-Ironically, the troubled collaboration with Orbital Sciences Corporation took its toll on the company’s financial health, and Stratolaunch Systems folded as a concern in May 2019, with the company’s assets including the Stratolaunch aircraft to Cerberus Capital Management in June of that year.
+Ironically, the troubled collaboration with Orbital Sciences Corporation took its toll on the company’s financial health.
+Stratolaunch Systems folded as a concern in May 2019, with the company’s assets, including the Stratolaunch aircraft, transferred to Cerberus Capital Management in June of that year.

 This company continued to evaluate rocket systems for ALTO employment but mainly employed the Stratolaunch aircraft for high-speed flight-test services.